mesafoundation/mesa/src/README.md

     // Optional: namespace for Redis events.
 If you have multiple Mesa instances running on a cluster, you should use this.
 Feature currently unsupported
     namespace: string

-    // Optional: allow Mesa to use an already established HTTPServer for listening
+    // Optional: allow Mesa to use an already established HTTP server for listening
     server: http.Server | https.Server
     // Optional: support for pub/sub via Redis
     redis: Redis.RedisOptions | string